Skip to main content

 1 mentions Positive Neutral Negative

-Users express strong dissatisfaction with the game's monetization, labeling it a waste of money regardless of the price.
-They urge Steam to reconsider its promotion of the game.
+Users express strong dissatisfaction with the game's monetization, labeling it a "total waste of money" and urging Steam to reconsider its promotion.

 • “Steam, you need to stop advertising this game; it is a total waste of money at any price.”